Tithonus (poem): Legacy

-The title of After Many a Summer, a novel by Aldous Huxley originally published in 1939 and retitled After Many a Summer Dies the Swan when published in the USA, is taken from the fourth line of the poem.
+The title of After Many a Summer, a novel by Aldous Huxley originally published in 1939 and retitled After Many a Summer Dies the Swan when published in the US, is taken from the fourth line of the poem.
 It tells the story of a Hollywood millionaire who, fearing his impending death, employs a scientist to help him achieve immortality.

 A season 6 episode of The X-Files entitled "Tithonus" tells the story of a man cursed with immortality who works as a photographer taking photos of individuals whom he can sense are close to death.
 He snaps these photos hoping to see the Grim Reaper and to die, finally, after having spent decades trapped in the land of the living.

+The character of Max Schreck quotes a passage from the poem in the film Shadow of the Vampire.